 - Access Interaction between an entity and an object that results in the flow or modification of data. - Access Control Security service that controls the use of resources2 and the disclosure and modification of data.3 - Accountability Property that allows activities in an IT system to be traced to the entity responsible for the activity. - Administrator A user who has been specifically granted the authority to manage some portion or all of the TOE and whose actions may affect the TSP.
-Administrators may possess special privileges that provide capabilities to override portions of the TSP. - Assurance A measure of confidence that the security features of an IT system are sufficient to enforce its' security policy.

-Attack - An intentional act attempting to violate the security policy of an IT system.

-Authentication - Security measure that verifies a claimed identity.

-Authentication data - Information used to verify a claimed identity.

-- Authorization Permission, granted by an entity authorized to do so, to perform functions and access data. - Authorized Administrator The authorized person in contact with the Target of Evaluation who is responsible for maintaining its operational capability. - Authorized user An authenticated user who may, in accordance with the TSP, perform an operation. - Availability Timely4, reliable access to IT resources. - Compromise Violation of a security policy. - Confidentiality A security policy pertaining to disclosure of data. - Conformant Product A Target of Evaluation that satisfied all the functional security requirements in Section 5.1.
-The requirements in Section 5.2 are satisfied by its IT environment.
-Furthermore, a conformant TOE satisfies all the TOE security assurance requirements in section 5.3 of this document.
+Administrators may possess special privileges that provide capabilities to override portions of the TSP. - Assurance A measure of confidence that the security features of an IT system are sufficient to enforce its' security policy. - Attack An intentional act attempting to violate the security policy of an IT system. - Authentication Security measure that verifies a claimed identity. - Authentication data Information used to verify a claimed identity. - Authorization Permission, granted by an entity authorized to do so, to perform functions and access data. - Authorized Administrator The authorized person in contact with the Target of Evaluation who is responsible for maintaining its operational capability. - Authorized user An authenticated user who may, in accordance with the TSP, perform an operation. - Availability Timely4, reliable access to IT resources. - Compromise Violation of a security policy. - Confidentiality A security policy pertaining to disclosure of data. - Conformant Product A Target of Evaluation that satisfied all the functional security requirements in Section 5.1 and satisfies all the TOE security assurance requirements in section 5.2 of this document.